Eric Lefkofsky: Entrepreneurial ventures

-In July 2014, Lefkofsky was an early investor in Uptake, LLC, an analytics company.
-In 2016, Lefkofsky founded Tempus, a technology company that enables physicians to deliver personalized cancer care, and serves as its CEO.
+In July 2014, Lefkofsky was an early investor in Uptake Technologies, a predictive analytics company.
+In 2015, Lefkofsky founded Tempus AI, a technology company that enables physicians to deliver personalized cancer care, and is its CEO.

 Philanthropy

 In 2006, Lefkofsky and his wife, Liz, formed a private charitable trust, The Lefkofsky Family Foundation.
 Its purpose is to advance high-impact initiatives that enhance the quality of human life in the communities they serve.
 The foundation has helped fund more than 50 organizations to date.

 In 2013, Lefkofsky and his wife joined The Giving Pledge.

 Community interests

-Lefkofsky is on the board of directors at Children's Memorial Hospital in Chicago, the board of directors of The Art Institute of Chicago, the board of directors of The Museum of Science and Industry, and a Trustee of Steppenwolf Theatre Company He is a board member of World Business Chicago, and serves as co-chairman of its Technology Council.
+Lefkofsky is the chairman of the board of directors at The Art Institute of Chicago, the board of directors of The Museum of Science and Industry, and a Trustee of Steppenwolf Theatre Company He is a board member of World Business Chicago, and is co-chairman of its Technology Council.

 In May 2008, Lefkofsky joined the committee to bring the 2016 Summer Olympics to Chicago, Chicago 2016.